A dreamy New England getaway with family is possible just an hour west of Boston!

 Bigelow Hollow is ideal for families, as there is an inviting picnic table area facing the sparkling lake pictured above, and the trails are easy enough for young kids or a jogging stroller, while still feeling completely immersed in nature.
 Just check out these idyllic photos from our hike…

-In closing, if you’re seeking an easy, affordable, and delicious weekend getaway close to Boston, set your sights on the Southbridge and Sturbridge, Massachusetts area.
+In closing, if you’re seeking easy, affordable, and delicious weekend getaways in New England close to Boston, set your sights on the Southbridge and Sturbridge, Massachusetts area.
 Do report back what other great spots I missed in this article, and if you know the area well, tell me what additional tips you’d add!

 Let me leave you with a glimpse into traveling with a toddler: A photo of Devi running away from us in the hotel lobby, gleefully pushing a luggage cart marked, “Do not let children play with this cart.”
 Sigh!